genetic-algorithms/mendel-web-ui/README.md

 npm outdated --depth 0 -g   # verify nothing is out of date
 ```

-- Update your local/project packages:
+- Update your local/project packages.
+Note: these packages are just used when running locally in development and for the typescript types.
+In production runtime, the packages are downloaded from unpkg.com (see below).

 ```bash
 npm outdated --depth 0   # to see how many top-level pkgs will be updated